-Loki project, Northwest Territories
+Loki Project, Northwest Territories

 The Company maintains a 100% interest in the Loki diamond project subject to royalties of 2.5% on diamonds and base and precious metals granted to Umgeni Holdings International Limited ("Umgeni") under the terms of a January 25, 2016 royalty purchase agreement, as amended July 31, 2019 and March 3, 2023, and a subsequent agreement dated April 30, 2023.
-Under the agreement dated March 3, 2023, Umgeni's royalty interest in the Loki Project was increased from 2.0% to 2.5% in exchange for the payment of \$374,000 (received).
 Umgeni is a private company of which a former director of the Company, is a beneficiary of the sole shareholder.

 The Company retains the option to purchase 0.5% of the royalties by paying Umgeni \$5,000,000 any time up to 24 months after the start of commercial production from a mine on the property.
-In addition, the Company will issue to Umgeni 1,000,000 shares upon announcement of a new kimberlite discovery on the property and will issue a further 5,000,000 shares upon the announcement of a mineral resource in respect of a kimberlite with the property.
+In addition, the Company will issue to Umgeni 100,000 shares upon announcement of a new kimberlite discovery on the property and will issue a further 500,000 shares upon the announcement of a mineral resource in respect of a kimberlite with the property.

-Mel project, Nunavut
+Mel Project, Nunavut